nedblox/docked/README.md

 4. run the bloxit.sh script by passing the API access key to it as an argument

 sudo sh bloxit.sh API-ACCESS-KEY

+5. Recommended to logout/reboot and then log back in, to use Docker as a non-root user